dotboris/standard-backups/README.md

 - choose which backup tools to use,
 - define destinations which are different instances of those backup tools (ex: local vs remote),
-- define sources which connect recipes with one or more targets.
+- define jobs which connect recipes with one or more targets.

 From there, they run `standard-backups` on a schedule and leave it to do all the hard work.